Raúl Jiménez: 2023–24 season

 On 12 August, Jiménez made his official debut for Fulham, starting in a 1–0 win against Everton in the opening round of the Premier League.

 On 12 November, he scored his first Premier League goal since March 2022 in a 3–1 loss at Aston Villa.
 In December, he scored in back-to-back 5–0 wins over Nottingham Forest and West Ham United.
 However, in the following match, on 16 December, he was sent off after 22 minutes of the match against Newcastle United.
 On his return from suspension, he scored in a 2–1 win over Arsenal on 31 December.
 On the final day of the 2023–24 season, Jiménez scored twice in a 4–2 win against Luton Town to end the season with seven goals.

 2024–25 season

 Jiménez scored his first goal of the 2024–25 season in a 2–0 win at Birmingham City in the second round of the EFL Cup.
 In September, he scored in three consecutive Premier League matches against West Ham United, Newcastle United and Nottingham Forest, the latter of which was his 50th Premier League goal, as well as his 100th goal for a European club, making him the third Mexican to score 100 goals in Europe after Hugo Sánchez and Javier Hernández.
 On 18 May 2025, Jiménez scored in Fulham's 3–2 away win over Brentford; with Fulham accumulating 54 points, it represented a club record for a single Premier League season.

+Return to Wolverhampton Wanderers

+On 9 June 2026, Jiménez was confirmed to be returning to Wolverhampton Wanderers as a free agent following his contract expiration at Fulham, signing a two-year contract with an option for a further year.

+On 14 August, in the opening league match of the season, Jiménez converted a penalty during stoppage time against Blackburn Rovers to leave the match at 2–2.
+On 6 September, Jiménez made his debut as club captain in a 2–2 draw against Birmingham City.
+On 13 September, he would score the match's lone goal in the final minute against Sheffield United.